j3tm0t0/check_cloudwatch/README.txt

  - register instance to region = Hostgroup
  - add host name to service definitions as needed

-tips:
+Tips:
-If you call the script every 5 mins, you should better specify 360 sec = 6mins as you might not retrive the last minute data.
+If you call the script every 5 mins, you should specify 360 seconds (6 minutes) as you might not retrieve the last minute's data.
 Call the script or mon-get-stats command directly if you want to adjust parameters.

 history